sailfishos/docs.sailfishos.org/Support/Help_Articles/Recovery_Mode/README.md

 Recovery Mode is considered a last resort and should be used only if there is no other way.
 It is a powerful tool and using it always means that your data on the device is at risk.
 Please read the instructions in this article carefully.

-**NOTE:** You can install Sailfish X again ("re-flash") to your Xperia 10 II and Xperia 10 III devices.
-This is an effective way to resolve many kinds of problems, compared to Recovery Mode.
-Your Sailfish X license even entitles you to download a more recent Sailfish version from [**Jolla Shop**](https://shop.jolla.com/downloads/).
-On the other hand, flashing implies that all data and apps in the device will be wiped away and lost.
+**NOTE:** You can install Sailfish X again ("re-flash") to your Xperia devices.
+This is an effective way to resolve many kinds of problems, compared to the Recovery Mode.
+Your Sailfish X licence even entitles you to download a more recent Sailfish version from [**Jolla Shop**](https://shop.jolla.com/downloads/).
+On the other hand, re-installing (flashing) implies that all data and apps in the device will be wiped away and lost.
 Please consider which way suits better to you.

 If you have questions about Recovery Mode, you can raise those at the [**Sailfish Forum**](https://forum.sailfishos.org/) or you can [**contact us**](https://jolla.zendesk.com/hc/en-us/requests/new).

 ## When should I use Recovery Mode?
 * You are experiencing problems starting up your device.
-* Your device doesn't start past the Sony logo.
+* Your device doesn't boot up past the Sony logo.
 * Your device seems to never complete the startup process, before restarting again (AKA "boot loop", starts up to "Sony logo" but no further).
 * Your device starts up to a state where it is unusable because of a corrupted or not visible user interface.
 * Some parts of the Sailfish OS system seem to be missing.
 For example, opening Settings crashes the phone or Settings opens as a blank screen.